sanath95/Document-Knowledge-Base-with-Source-Grounding/README.md

 }
 ```

-LangGraph checkpoints the conversation state in SQLite.
-On follow-up turns, a tool-less contextualizer uses recent exchanges to produce one standalone query.
-Safety classification, retrieval, answer generation, and validation all use that same resolved meaning; only the user's original wording and the final answer are appended to conversation history.
-Retrieved chunks and tool results remain outside the model-visible history.
+LangGraph checkpoints conversation state in SQLite.
+The first turn uses the submitted query directly; on follow-up turns, a tool-free contextualizer uses recent exchanges to produce a standalone query.
+The classifier sees the original query, resolved query, and recent history.
+The QA agent receives the resolved query and history, then formulates focused retrieval queries.

+Only a completed QA path appends a turn containing the user's original wording and the generated answer.
+Guardrail, classification-failure, and contextualization-failure responses are not appended.
+Retrieval results are visible to the agent during the current run but are not persisted as model-visible history for later turns.

 Responses produced by the query workflow are `text/plain`.
 For a completed QA path, the body contains the generated answer followed by a `Validation` block: